sonots/fluent-plugin-reemit/README.md

 This example applies [flowcounter](https://github.com/tagomoris/fluent-plugin-flowcounter) plugin for all messages, then re-emit messages.
 But, the re-emitted messages will skip the identical match directive (the first one) to avoid an infinity loop.

+This enables you to achieve branching of data flow without modifing tags of messages and `match` conditions.

 ```apache
 <match flowcount>
   type stdout